bkha0016/MOOC-Practice/README.md

 ### **Intro to Java: Fundamentals & OOP**
 This course is available on YouTube and covers Java comprehensively.
 Consider using the "Head First Java" book as a supplementary resource, as it provides an engaging and informative approach to learning Java.

 Overall, these courses offer a diverse range of experiences, from beginner-friendly options to more advanced challenges.
 Make your choice based on your proficiency level and personal preferences.
+(Almost complete with this book![on the last chapter])